6 Google Shopping Campaign Structure Strategies to Maximize ROI

 One campaign with one ad group

-This simple structure – one campaign with one ad group – is often the first choice for e-commerce beginners.
 If you’re just starting out, like an e-commerce store selling only sneakers, you don’t need a complex setup.
-With one ad group containing all your products, it’s easy to manage bids and monitor performance without needing advanced segmentation.
+With one ad group containing all your products within a product group, it’s easy to manage bids and monitor performance without needing advanced segmentation.

 One campaign with one ad group